Galitan-dev/JFrame/README.md

 ## Setup
 * Local library :

-To use this library, download the jframe.js file and place it in your project.
+Download the jframe.js file and place it in your project.

 ```
 <script src="jframe.js"></script>